 Students will be notified should the chosen course be cancelled.
 You will be allowed to choose an alternative course, depending on its availability.
 It is the student's responsibility to make sure there is no clash in timetable when choosing an alternative course.

-he release of the examination results would usually be in mid-August.
+The release of the examination results would usually be in early-August.
 You will receive an email notification about the release of the examination results from NTU via your NTU student email account.
 The original hardcopy copy of the GEM Trailblazer Summer Students' academic transcript will be mailed directly to your Home University after the completion of the summer programme within two (2) months from the date of release of examination results by NTU.

 C. Visa Application